adityacodes5/fraser_hacks/README.md

 - Stay on top of assignments, lesson prep, and self-study.
 - Build better habits while prioritizing learning.

-###  **Gamified Experience**
-- Level up as you complete habits.
-- Celebrate milestones with visually appealing progress bars and animations.

 ---

 ##  Why Choose Productivity Race?

-- **Tailored for Students**: Perfect for tackling assignments, staying on track with lessons, or organizing study schedules.
+- **Made for Students**: Perfect for tackling assignments, staying on track with lessons, or organizing study schedules.
 - **Social Accountability**: Compete with friends to keep each other motivated.
 - **Simple Yet Powerful**: A clean design and user-friendly interface make it easy to build consistency.